 A few weeks back my high school basketball team got together for a forty-five-year basketball reunion.
 It was a pretty good turnout.
 Our Texan point-guard, who has the strikingly original nickname of “Tex”, came all the way from the USA to shoot some hoops with us.
-The only no-shows were “Chook” (a fleet-footed two-guard) who, at some stage in the last forty years, left us for the great locker room in the sky and “Stu” (a tenacious defender and hard-running guard) who had recently had heart-surgery and, despite our urging, was taking his surgeon’s advice to take it easy for a few weeks.
+The only no-shows were “Chook” (a fleet-footed two-guard) who, had wandered off into the ether and left no indication of his whereabouts and “Stu” (a tenacious defender and hard-running guard) who had recently had heart-surgery and, despite our urging, was taking his surgeon’s advice to take it easy for a few weeks.
 No doubt “Stu” will join us for our fifty-year gathering where no excuses, at all, will be considered acceptable.

 “We’re playing half court?”

 One sissy among us declared that we should save our rickety bones by playing half court.
 Despite my disagreement, the murmurs of assent from the rest of those gathered encouraged me to keep my mouth shut.
 Teams were selected.
 It was decided that me, “Warialda”, Tim and “Boozer” should take on “Tex”, “Rocky”, Rob and “Bradles.”
 We all agreed to play man-to-man defence.
 A zone, even among blokes in their mid-sixties, would have been an unacceptable admission of incompetence and cowardice.